karencardoz/motion/README.md

-# motion

 # Learnings
-Using external JS libraries
+Using external JS library ~ Popmotion
 Building projects using Parcel